Aljaz-S/AgileDrop/README.txt

 	- Provided new scss files in folder sass (main file: main.scss)
 	- New css file style.css provided from scss files to update the initial layout and style of template (css/style.css)
 	- New function added to js/scripts.js for sticky header
-	- Replacing complete theme folder or chaning updated files will apply the style to theme
+	- Replacing complete theme folder or changing updated files will apply the style to theme

 	-- Changed files:
 		- sass/main.scss